Establishing a Foothold in New Zealand - AIP and Offshore Investors

 -

 It is the practical foundation of a long-term presence in New Zealand.
-When managed well, it provides confidence and ease.

 -

 The Active Investor Plus visa is a New Zealand residency pathway based on qualifying investment.
-It provides a structured route to residency for those investing in New Zealand, and is often the starting point for clients establishing a long-term presence in the country.

 -

-We introduce clients to appropriate legal, immigration and financial professionals who provide regulated advice.
+We introduce clients to appropriate legal, immigration, and financial professionals who provide regulated advice.

 -